Islamicate-DH/islamicate-dh.github.io/AboutDPC.md

 Learning Objectives:
 -------
-By the end of the course, students will have learned:

-The fundamentals of Arabic-script paleography and codicology, including:
+By the end of the course, students will have learned the fundamentals of Arabic-script paleography and codicology, including:

 1. The diversity of scripts, styles, and individual hands
 2. Issues of text layout and scribal practices in Arabic script manuscripts
 3. The intersection of philological and paleographic concerns